Experts offering 'little hope' for survival of beluga whale trapped in France's River Seine

 Credit: [email protected]

 The mammal’s unusual presence was first spotted in the river last Tuesday, August 2.
 Its normal habitat is the cold water of the sea.
-By Friday evening it had found itself trapped about 70km northwest of Paris in a lock measuring around 125 metres by 25 metres.
+By Friday evening it had found itself trapped about 70km northwest of Paris in a lock measuring around 125 meters by 25 meters.

 Members of the ocean defence NGO, Sea Shepherd are at the scene monitoring the whale’s situation.
 When asked about the creature’s chances of survival, Lamya Essemlali, President and Founder of the NGO, admitted they were pretty slim.